esyywar/OpenGrow-IoT-Plant-Monitor/README.md

 ## System Architecture

 This complete IoT solution can be broken up into 3 parts:
-1. Web Application
+1. Web Application (MERN Stack Application)
-2. MQTT Broker
+2. MQTT Broker (NodeJS with Aedes Framework)
-3. Firmware & Electronics
+3. Firmware & Electronics (FreeRTOS on STM32F4 and NodeMCU on ESP8266)

 The following diagram illustrates interaction between these components.
 <br />